Employee Handbook, Vancouver Based Employees

 There may come a time during your employment with New York Tech when an outside situation, including family difficulties, poor health, substance abuse, or emotional disturbance, may interfere with your ability to do your job.
 Therefore, we have established an Employee Assistance Program (EAP) to assist you and your family in getting the help you may need.

 The EAP is a confidential assessment, counseling, and referral service designed to assist employees and their families with personal problems.
-New York Tech has contracted with United Healthcare to provide its EAP services.
+New York Tech has contracted with RBC Insurance to provide its EAP services.
 The EAP is staffed by professional counselors who are experienced in assisting people with a wide range of personal problems.
 Counselors are available 24 hours a day, seven days a week, to talk, offer short-term counseling and, if necessary, provide you with a referral for continued or specialized care.

 Relationships with Other Employees and Family